-Positive birth story - Georgia
+Positive birth story - Ziggy

 By Sunday 5th July I was 6 days overdue so to celebrate my birthday I went out for a curry and asked for it extra spicy!
 One of our friends was really making me laugh too so I was hoping this would boost my oxytocin!
 During the night I started to get on and off mild period like pains but put it down to the spice curry.
 I made sure I got lots of sleep just in case.
 Then Throughout the day on the Monday these feelings increased but were completely bearable although didn’t seem to have any regularity to them.
 I was still thinking are these surges or just a bad belly from the curry!
 Then by 6pm we decided we thought they must be so let’s have a big feed for the night ahead, I order pizza and KFC just in case!